2024 United Kingdom riots: Background

 On 29 July 2024 a knife attack took place at a Taylor Swift-themed children's yoga and dance workshop.
 Three children were killed and eight other children were injured, with five of them in critical condition.
 Two adults at the event were also critically injured.
 When the prime minister of the United Kingdom, Keir Starmer, laid flowers in Southport the following day, he was met with "hostile shouts" from some of the public, with one asking, "How many more, Starmer?
 When are you going to do something?"

 Following the stabbing, the police said the name being circulated online was not that of the suspected attacker.
 Misinformation and disinformation, including false claims about the suspect's identity, nationality, religion and immigration status, were circulated on social media by high-profile far-right accounts, including by Tommy Robinson, a far-right activist who founded the now-disbanded anti-Islam English Defence League (EDL) in 2009.
 The false claim that the perpetrator was named "Ali Al-Shakati" is believed to have originated from the X (formerly Twitter) account of an anti-lockdown campaigner and gained a greater audience when repeated by the website Channel3Now, a website known for spreading fake news.
-Russia was accused of being behind a deliberate disinformation campaign, and as of 5 August 2024, the National Crime Agency and Department for Science, Innovation and Technology are investigating such claims.
+Russia was accused of being behind a deliberate disinformation campaign.
+The National Crime Agency and Department for Science, Innovation and Technology later investigated these claims.

 A newly created Southport-themed Telegram group became inundated with misinformation, including from the far-right National Front, prior to dissemination on social media platforms.
 The Institute for Strategic Dialogue stated that the now-deleted "Southport Wake Up" group with 14,000 members on Telegram became integral in organising and promoting the subsequent riots, and inciting hatred and violence.
 Disinformation was also spread on social media by the neo-Nazi group British Movement, and accelerationist Telegram channels with links to the proscribed terror groups Atomwaffen Division and National Action were used to co-ordinate and organise the riots.

 Merseyside Police attempted to quell speculation by confirming that the name being circulated was not connected to the case and was not the suspect.
 The police initially released the information that the suspect was a male, aged seventeen, from Banks in Lancashire, though born in Cardiff.
 It was later reported that the suspect was a British citizen born to Rwandan parents, that he had moved to the Southport area in 2013, and that he had no known links to Islam.
+Subsequent court proceedings and the Southport Inquiry found that he had downloaded an Al-Qaeda training manual and produced ricin, but there was insufficient evidence to support the claim that the attack was motivated by Islamic fundamentalism, or by any political, religious or ideological cause.
 The spread of misinformation has widely been given as the cause of the Southport riots.